-The income tax expense in 2014 is \le 28 million higher than in the comparable period.
+The income tax expense in 2014 is \leq 28 million higher than in the comparable period.
 This is largely explained by higher earnings and the geographical mix of those earnings.
-The income tax expense in Europe is higher by \le 32 million which is offset by a \le 4 million reduction in the Americas.
+The income tax expense in Europe is higher by \leq 32 million which is offset by a \leq 4 million reduction in the Americas.